 In past years, DCPS had a lottery for out-of-boundary spaces and for all PK3 and PK4 spaces, plus a separate application process for the specialized high schools.
 Each public charter school also had its own lottery.
 Many families found the process confusing and difficult to manage.

 My School DC gives families a single application and a single lottery that matches all students and all participating schools.
-The common application and common lottery are designed to accomplish the following goals:
+The My School DC application and common lottery are designed to accomplish the following goals:

 - Maximize the number of students who are matched with a school they choose.
 No student will be offered more than one space, so more students will be matched with schools.